Unity-Technologies/ml-agents/docs/2-RLInUnity/2-Agents.md

 The observation must include all the information an agent needs to accomplish its task.
 Without sufficient and relevant information, an agent may learn poorly or may not learn at all.
 A reasonable approach for determining what information should be included is to consider what you would need to calculate an analytical solution to the problem.

-For examples of various state observation functions, you can look at the [Examples](link) included in the ML AGents SDK.
-For instance, the 3DBall example uses the rotation of the platform, the relative position of the ball, and the velocity of the ball as its state observation:
+For examples of various state observation functions, you can look at the [Examples](link) included in the ML Agents SDK.
+For instance, the 3DBall example uses the rotation of the platform, the relative position of the ball, and the velocity of the ball as its state observation.
+As an experiment, you can remove the velocity components from the observation and retrain the 3DBall agent.
+While it will learn to balance the ball reasonably well, the performance of the agent without using velocity is noticeably worse.

     public GameObject ball;

+    private List<float> state = new List<float>();
     public override List<float> CollectState()
     {
-        List<float> state = new List<float>();
+        state.Clear();
         state.Add(gameObject.transform.rotation.z);
         state.Add(gameObject.transform.rotation.x);
         state.Add((ball.transform.position.x - gameObject.transform.position.x));